 - Prevent and reduce the effects of PMS

-Not including enough calcium in your diet can affect your progesterone and oestrogen levels.
+Not including enough calcium in your diet can affect your progesterone and estrogen levels.
 These hormones have a direct effect on how your body copes with the menstrual cycle and can, therefore, trigger PMS in women.
 If you currently suffer from PMS, adding more calcium to your diet could be very beneficial.

 - Regulating your blood pressure